harryadwani/hackrx/README.md

 Using virtualenv to isolate python packages.
 If you have a different version of python installed, install python 3.8 from Microsoft store.

-Use these commands to know your python executable installation location if needed \
-import os \
-import sys \
-os.path.dirname(sys.executable) \

 Commands to set up environment -
 (make sure you are in Environments folder in terminal)- \
 python -m virtualenv -p <path to python 3.8 executable> hackrx_env